All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Case for Combining Them

-Tirzepatide produces impressive weight loss, but like all GLP-1-class medications, it does not specifically protect lean muscle mass.
+Tirzepatide produces impressive weight loss, but like all GLP-1-class medications, it doesn't specifically protect lean muscle mass.
 Research indicates that a meaningful portion of weight lost during rapid reduction comes from lean tissue, which includes muscle.

 Adding sermorelin to a tirzepatide protocol addresses this gap.
 Growth hormone is one of the body's primary signals for muscle protein synthesis and fat mobilization.
-By keeping GH levels optimized, patients may:
+By keeping GH levels improved, patients may:

 • Retain more muscle while losing fat